pingcap/tidb/pkg/extension/README.md

 	terror.MustNil(err)
 ```

-You can also use `extension.RegisterFactory` to return the extension options dynamically.
-This is useful when you want to use some global configurations to decide which options to use.
+Alternatively, use `extension.RegisterFactory` for dynamic registration of extension options.
+This proves beneficial when global configurations influence the selection of options.
 For example:

 ```go
 	err := extension.RegisterFactory("example", func() ([]extension.Option, error) {